The Others (American TV series): Episodes

 Note that the episodes were not always broadcast by NBC in the correct story order.
-For the correct story order for the episodes, refer to the order from the production codes.
+To view the correct story order for the episodes, refer to the order from the production codes.

 Production

 The series' writers included Glen Morgan and James Wong, who were also executive producers for the series along with Brancato and Ferris.
 Morgan's wife Kristen Cloke played the significant role of Allison/The Woman in the episodes "The Ones That Lie in Wait" and "Life Is for the Living".
 Tobe Hooper directed one episode, "Souls on Board", and Bill Condon directed the episode "1112".

 The series was filmed at Paramount Studios.
 The pilot episode was filmed in Vancouver, British Columbia, Canada.

+Brancato wrote in his personal blog in 2009, "Mike and I'd had a dismal few years.
+We'd created a TV show, only to have it run into the ground by a pair of loathsome show-runners."

 Broadcast

 The series aired on Five in the UK, and on Nine in Australia.

 Reception

-Michael Speier of Variety was lukewarm on the first episode of the series, noting that "the roles here are one-note: no humor and no sparks, just a lot of paranoia", but adding "Bill Condon ("Gods and Monsters) and Tobe Hooper ("Poltergeist") have already wrapped upcoming episodes, and it’s hoped their styles will generate bigger oohs and aahs than the Mick Garris-helmed pilot."
+Michael Speier of Variety was indifferent on the first episode of the series, saying that "the roles here are one-note: no humor and no sparks, just a lot of paranoia", but adding "Bill Condon ("Gods and Monsters) and Tobe Hooper ("Poltergeist") have already wrapped upcoming episodes, and it’s hoped their styles will generate bigger oohs and aahs than the Mick Garris-helmed pilot."
 Howard Rosenberg of Los Angeles Times was more openly critical of the series, declaring "There’s nothing especially thoughtful or suspenseful here, for example, and Episodes 1 and 2, after raising expectations of creepiness, both end with soft thuds."
-By contrast, Bruce Fretts of Entertainment Weekly gave the series a favorable review, commenting that The Others "has a bewitching cast that mixes appealing up-and-comers (including Melissa Crider...) with reliable old-timers (like the always-wonderful Bill Cobbs...)", adding that the series was "compellingly creepy".
+By contrast, Bruce Fretts of Entertainment Weekly gave the series a favorable review, commenting The Others "has a bewitching cast that mixes appealing up-and-comers (including Melissa Crider...) with reliable old-timers (like the always-wonderful Bill Cobbs...)", adding that the series was "compellingly creepy".